At a Glance

 Pie chart showing student AI use at MIT Sloan in Fall 2023

-Beyond MIT, an April 2023 Tyton Partners survey of 2,000 students from two- and four-year private and public institutions found that 51% of student respondents said they’d use generative AI for coursework even if it were prohibited by their instructors or institutions (Shaw et al., 2023).
-It’s reasonable to assume that some MIT Sloan students might feel similarly.
+Outside MIT, an April 2023 Tyton Partners survey of 2,000 students from two- and four-year private and public institutions found that 51% of student respondents said they’d use generative AI for coursework even if it were prohibited by their instructors or institutions (Shaw et al., 2023).
+It’s reasonable to assume that some MIT Sloan students might feel the same way.

 • For tasks considered to be within generative AI’s current capabilities, or “inside the jagged frontier,” AI use improved consultants’ performance across the board.